Lemonade Server Spec

 Installing GGUF Models

-To install an arbitrary GGUF from Hugging Face, open the Lemonade web app by navigating to http://localhost:8000 in your web browser and click the Model Management tab.
+To install an arbitrary GGUF from Hugging Face, open the Lemonade web app by navigating to http://localhost:8000 in your web browser, click the Model Management tab, and use the Add a Model form.

 Platform Support Matrix